tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/choose_the_right_data_types.md

 bytes:      397.03 KiB
 ```

-...when it's time to process bytes you end up processing 8GB of data:
+...but, when it's time to run a query, you end up processing 80MB of data:

 ```sql
 SELECT sum(number)